Hook: The Lesson That Cost Me $7,000

 That film didn’t launch my career.
 But it taught me how to make the next one better—and that’s worth more than applause.

-6. Your Brain Is a Muscle – Stop Letting It Atrophy
+6. Your Brain Is a Muscle—Stop Letting It Atrophy

-At 40, I learned to scuba dive.
-I was terrified.
-And I realized something: my brain hadn’t felt this alive in years.
+Cold water.
+Claustrophobic mask.
+Every instinct screaming to surface.
+And I realized: my brain hadn’t felt this alive in years.

 Neuroplasticity Hacks:

-- The 20% Rule: Spend 1/5 of your time outside your comfort zone
+- The 20% Rule: Spend one-fifth of your time outside your comfort zone

 I used to think skill had an age limit.
 It doesn’t.
 The real limit is how long you’re willing to be a beginner again.